Limpkin: Ecology

 Limpkins are reported to be attacked and eaten by American alligators.
 Also, adults with serious foot and leg injuries have been reported, suggesting they may have been attacked by turtles while standing on floating vegetation.
 Their nests are apparently preyed upon by snakes, raccoons, crows, and muskrats.
 Foraging adults may in times of drought be victims of kleptoparasitism by snail kites, and the attempted theft of apple snails caught by limpkins has also been observed in boat-tailed grackles.

 Limpkins in Florida were examined for parasites, which included trematodes, nematodes, and biting lice.
 Two biting lice species were found, Laemobothrion cubense and Rallicola funebris.
 The trematode Prionosoma serratum was found in the intestines of some birds; this species may enter the bird after first infecting apple snails (this has been shown to be the route of infection for a closely related trematode to infect snail kites).
 Nematodes Amidostomum acutum and Strongyloides spp. are also ingested and live in the gut.

+In Florida, limpkins may be eaten by some growth stage of invasive snakes such as Burmese pythons, reticulated pythons, Central African rock pythons, Southern African rock pythons, boa constrictors, yellow anacondas, Bolivian anacondas, dark-spotted anacondas, and green anacondas.